 Unlike their typical sightseeing cruise, this is a hop-on, hop-off service with several terminals.
 This boat makes stops at South Street, DUMBO, the World Financial Center and Midtown.
-City Sightseeing also offer twilight and night tours.
+City Sightseeing also offers twilight and night tours.
 They also offer a rainy day guarantee, which allows you to use your boat ticket at a number of popular indoor attractions.
 The entire route takes 90 minutes if you do not get off.
 This is a much better option for anyone looking to explore NYC at their own pace.

 The cruise service is also included for free with the purchase of the Sightseeing Pass and is included in their multi-day bus passes.
-It is also part of the Liberty Package, which also includes of a helicopter ride, 2 days of hop-on, hop-off bus service for $244/person.
+It is also part of the Liberty Package, which also includes a helicopter ride, 2 days of hop-on, hop-off bus service for $244/person.

 Schedule – 2017

 Reviews for this hop-on, hop-off cruise are generally very favorable.
 Although there were a few complaints, the majority of reviewers were very happy with their trip.
 The only significant complaint was about how infrequent the boats ran, as they only depart once every hour or two.
 Even with that in mind, most guests enjoyed their cruise.
 Many customers felt that this was a great value because it allowed them to jump off at a variety of locations to discover New York City.